-According to Jacques du Preez, GM of MWEB division, Netsight, "outsourcing of IT decisions has grown exponentially in the last few years, and it does not look like the trend is slowing down.
+According to Jacques du Preez, former GM of MWEB's division, Netsight, "outsourcing of IT decisions has grown exponentially in the last few years, and it does not look like the trend is slowing down.
 This is mainly because the factors that make the outsourcing of IT maintenance so attractive will always be there.

 Every company wants to achieve cost savings.
 Every company wants to focus on what they know best and factors such as access to innovation, increased speed to market, and service quality are very vital.
 All of which combine to make outsourcing a worthwhile value proposition."

 Some key benefits of outsourcing your IT: